pwnerguy/pwnerguy.github.io/_posts/2025-11-09-thm-pickle-rick.md

 -------------
 This writeup documents the penetration testing of the [**Pickle Rick**](https://tryhackme.com/room/picklerick) machine from the [**TryHackMe**](https://tryhackme.com/) platform.

-In this case I'll try to log in a panel vulnerable to command injection and I'll find the 3 ingredients the CTF wants us to submit.
+In this case I'll try to log into a panel which is vulnerable to command injection and I'll find the 3 ingredients the CTF wants us to submit.

 <br>
 # Recon